vogonsorg/q2dos/readme.txt

 * Loading/unloading of DLLs.
 No other game modes, but connecting to custom servers is OK.
 * Playing in a Win9x or NTVDM DOS box.
+* TGA files from maps that were only optimized for OpenGL.
+* Some models from Whale's WODX server can crash the software renderer.
+I'm assuming they're custom player models as I tried replaying the same maps later and got no crashes.
+Until I can spot it, be on the lookout.

 Tips and other misc info:

-* Run /slist2 to get a gamespy list of active servers.
+* Run /slist2 to get a gamespy list of active servers, or use the new browser menu.
+Run /srelist to print the previous list.
 Use CTRL+C to abort.
 * Don't use EMM386.
 If you get weird virtual alloc failed errors, it's probably related to this.
 * Use FastVid for some faster linear frame buffering if you a P1 or P2-era PC.